History of Baltimore: Baltimore & Ohio Railroad established

 Baltimore faced economic stagnation unless it opened routes to the western states, as New York had done with the Erie Canal in 1820.
 In 1827, twenty-five merchants and bankers studied the best means of restoring "that portion of the Western trade which has recently been diverted from it by the introduction of steam navigation."
 Their answer was to build a railroad—one of the first commercial lines in the world.
 The Baltimore and Ohio Railroad (B&O) became the first chartered railroad in the United States; twenty thousand investors purchased $1.5 million in stock to import the rolling stock and build the line, and the city and state governments invested the remaining $1.5 million of the company's $3 million capitalization.
 It was a commercial and financial success and invented many new managerial methods that became standard practice in railroading and modern business.
 The B&O became the first company to operate a locomotive built in America, with the Tom Thumb in 1829.
 It built the first passenger and freight station (Mount Clare in 1829) and was the first railroad that earned passenger revenues (December 1829), and published a timetable (May 23, 1830).
 On December 24, 1852, it became the first rail line to reach the Ohio River from the eastern seaboard.
 The railroad was merged into its former rival, the Chesapeake and Ohio (C&O), to create "The Chessie System Railroad."
 The Chessie System merged with the Seaboard System Railroad to create CSX in 1987, with the letters "CSX" referring to "Chessie," Seaboard," and "much more to come."

 Following the B&O's start of regular operations in 1830, other railroads were built in the city.
 In the early 1830s the Baltimore and Port Deposit Rail Road began running trains in the Canton area, and later in the decade it reached Havre de Grace.
-Also in the 1830s, the Baltimore and Susquehanna Railroad operated trains initially to Ownings Mills, and later into Pennsylvania.
+Also in the 1830s, the Baltimore and Susquehanna Railroad operated trains initially to Owings Mills, and later into Pennsylvania.
 Both lines were later controlled by the Pennsylvania Railroad.
 In the mid-1850s the Western Maryland Railway began constructing a line to Westminster and points west, reaching Hagerstown in 1872.

 The Baltimore-Washington telegraph line was established along a B&O route in 1843–44.